 It’s thought that people born in October may be more prone to developing asthma.

 October is a big month for sports fans in the US.
 That’s because seasons and series for the Major Baseball League, the National Hockey League and National Basketball League all kick off this month.

 Carved pumpkins for Halloween

 It’s October when you are most likely to see leaves starting to fall after changing color.
 While you might start to spot this during September, the foliage changes are most likely to take place in mid-October, the mid-point of autumn.
 Many people travel across the states to watch leaves fall in the US!

 In the Germanic language, October was known as ‘wein-mond’ – literally, ‘wine month’!
 Therefore – if you like to pour a glass or two, October might just be the best time.
 The most appropriate, anyway!

 Celebrated each year on the 31st October is Halloween, where people dress up in frightening masks and costumes to ward off bad spirits.

-Do you have any interesting or fun facts about October that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about October?
+Share them in the comments below!